canonical/ubuntu-core-docs/docs/explanation/docker-companion-snap.md

 The snap ecosystem enhances Docker deployments with features like transactional updates, rollback, over-the-air (OTA) management, in both internet-connected and air-gapped environments.

-For more information on creating Docker companion snaps, refer to  [Deploy Docker containers from a snap](/how-to-guides/container-deployment/deploy-docker-from-a-snap).
+For more information on creating Docker companion snaps, refer to  {ref}`Deploy Docker containers from a snap <how-to-guides-container-deployment-deploy-docker-from-a-snap>`.